adriansteffan/DiscordJockey/README.md

 DiscordJockey is an open source, lightweight musicbot for Discord.
 It was written in python using [Discord.py](https://discordpy.readthedocs.io/en/rewrite/).
 It can stream music from sites like youtube straight to your Discord voice channels and helps you create a more chill atmosphere while enjoying your favourite games.

+This bot is somewhat outdated and could therefore not function as intended.
+Fixing it is on my backlog, so do not worry :)

 ## Getting Started

 (To learn more about the features of DiscordJockey, type !help in your serverchat or read the documentation below.)